Emotionally Numb or Empathetic? Evaluating How LLMs Feel Using EmotionBench: Measuring Emotions

 \paragraph{Challenging Self-Report Measures}

-A noteworthy property of PANAS is its direct inquiry into specific emotional states, rendering it a straightforward and easy benchmark within our framework.
-In addition, we introduce several scales that abstain from direct emotional inquiries but rather assess the respondents' level of agreement with given statements, thus presenting a more challenging benchmark for LLM software.
-Specifically, we have curated eight scales and presented them in Table~\ref{tab-measures}, each corresponding to the emotions outlined in \S\ref{sec:introduction}.
+In addition, we introduce several scales that abstain from direct emotional inquiries but rather assess the respondents' level of agreement with given statements.
+These scales present a more challenging benchmark for LLMs by requiring them to connect the given situation and the scale items with the aroused emotion.
+Specifically, we collect eight scales and present a brief introduction in Table~\ref{tab-measures}.
+Each scale corresponds to one of the eight emotions.